apache/spark/IMAGES.rst

 to pass ``--github-image-id`` and the registry and Breeze will download and execute commands using the same image that was used during the CI build.

-For example this command will run the same Python 3.8 image as was used in 210056909 run with enabled Kerberos integration (assuming docker.pkg.github.com was used as build cache).
+For example this command will run the same Python 3.8 image as was used in build identified with 9a621eaa394c0a0a336f8e1b31b35eff4e4ee86e commit SHA  with enabled Kerberos integration.

 .. code-block:: bash

-  ./breeze --github-image-id 210056909 \
+  ./breeze --github-image-id 9a621eaa394c0a0a336f8e1b31b35eff4e4ee86e \
-    --github-registry docker.pkg.github.com \
+    --use-github-registry \
     --python 3.8 --integration kerberos

 You can see more details and examples in `Breeze <BREEZE.rst>`_